-Charles G. Wolf was elected as a Director on the Grand Council on October 23, 2020, at the 2020 virtual Grand Chapter session.
+Charles G. Wolf was reelected as a Director on the Grand Council on October 8, 2022, at the 2022 Grand Chapter session held in Baltimore, Maryland.

 Charles joined Tau Epsilon Phi Fraternity in Spring 1974 when he was initiated into the Epsilon Nu Chapter at Rochester Institute of Technology (RIT) in Rochester, NY.
 Charles graduated from RIT in May 1978 with a Bachelors of Science Degree in Photographic Marketing Management.

 Following graduation, Charles went to work for Eastman Kodak as a Technical Sales Representative in Kodak’s Professional Photography Division.
 After nine months of accelerated training at Kodak’s Marketing Education Center in Rochester, NY, Charles was assigned a New York City territory in Manhattan’s “Photo District.”